rukano/dockerfiles/README.md

 ### Build

-- If you are not in the `supercollider` folder:
++ If you are not in the `supercollider` folder:

 `cd supercollider`

-- Then build the image:
++ Then build the image:

 `docker build -t rukano/supercollider .`

-- If you have built too much dangling images:
++ If you have built too much dangling images:

 `docker rmi $(docker images -qa -f 'dangling=true')`

 ### Run

 As jack is not yet working, the `--device` micht not be needed

-- Run and get shell
++ Run and shell

 `docker run -it --rm --privileged=true --device=/dev/snd:/dev/snd rukano/supercollider /bin/bash`

-- Run scland interactively
++ Run sclang interactively

 `docker run -it --rm --privileged=true --device=/dev/snd:/dev/snd rukano/supercollider sclang`

-- Run sclang and pass command file (and eventually synts) *TODO*
++ Run sclang and pass command file (and eventually synts)

+*TODO*

 ## jack

 *TODO*

 ## icecast

 *TODO*